 Workers comp insurance should cover on-the-job injuries.
 The insurance should be carried by whomever is hiring the officer for the particular job, unless his/her department's insurance happens to cover in that situation.

 when I was terminated.
 I was not on medical leave when the termination happened.
 I was at work.
 That is why I'm concerned about going forward with the surgery.
 Florida is a right to work state, and an employee can be terminated with or without cause.
 In my case it was without cause.
-But, that's a...
+But,...
 Read more »

 Well certainly if the termination is retaliatory it would be unlawful and depending upon facts there may be numerous other laws at issue, so again I encourage you to get your situation reviewed by counsel and you may as well contact me if you choose

 for authorization.
 While waiting for the authorization I was let go from my job.
 I just received notice from the doctor's office that the authorization had been approved.
 And they wanted to move forward with the surgery.
 Am I still allowed to proceed with the surgery?
-I don't want to be hit with a...
+I don't want to be...
 Read more »

 If the workers compensation carrier has authorized the surgery, and you have not received any notice of denial of benefits, then yes of course the carrier should be paying 100% for all medical treatment and the surgery.
 The fact that you were let go, assuming because you could not return to work...Read more »